OpenDroneMap/docs/source/tutorials.rst

     [INFO]    dem_euclidean_map: False
     ...

 Pressing `Enter` or `Space`, arrow keys or `Page Up` or `Page Down` keys will now help us navigate through the logs.
-The letter `Q` will let us escape back to the command line.
+The letter `q` will let us escape back to the command line.

 We can also extract just the end of the logs using the `tail` commmand as follows: